Marine chemistry: History

+The early 20th century saw significant advancements in marine chemistry, particularly with more accurate analytical techniques.
+Scientists like Martin Knudsen created the Knudsen Bottle, an instrument used to collect water samples from different ocean depths.
+Over the past three decades (1970s, 19802, and 1990s), a comprehensive evaluation of advancements in chemical oceanography was compiled through a National Science Foundation initiative known as Futures of Ocean Chemistry in the United States (FOCUS).
+This project brought together numerous prominent chemical oceanographers, marine chemists, and geochemists to contribute to the FOCUS report.

+After World War II, advancements in geochemical techniques propelled marine chemistry into a new era.
+Researchers began using isotopic analysis to study ocean circulation and the carbon cycle.
+Roger Revelle and Hans Suess pioneered using radiocarbon dating to investigate oceanic carbon reservoirs and their exchange with the atmosphere.

+Since the 1970s, the development of highly sophisticated instruments and computational models has revolutionized marine chemistry.
+Scientists can now measure trace metals, organic compounds, and isotopic ratios with unprecedented precision.
+Studies of marine biogeochemical cycles, including the carbon, nitrogen, and sulfur cycles, have become an area of interest to understand global climate change.
+The use of remote sensing technology and global ocean observation programs, such as the International Geosphere-Biosphere Programme (IGBP), has provided large-scale data on ocean chemistry, allowing scientists to monitor ocean acidification, deoxygenation, and other critical issues affecting the marine environment.

-Tools
+Tools used for analysis

-Chemical oceanographers collect and measure chemicals in seawater, using the standard toolset of analytical chemistry as well as instruments like pH meters, electrical conductivity meters, fluorometers, and dissolved CO₂ meters.
+Chemical oceanographers collect and measure chemicals in seawater, using the standard toolset of analytical chemistry as well as instruments like pH meters, electrical conductivity meters, fluorometers, and dissolved CO2 meters.
 Most data are collected through shipboard measurements and from autonomous floats or buoys, but remote sensing is used as well.
 On an oceanographic research vessel, a CTD is used to measure electrical conductivity, temperature, and pressure, and is often mounted on a rosette of Nansen bottles to collect seawater for analysis.
 Sediments are commonly studied with a box corer or a sediment trap, and older sediments may be recovered by scientific drilling.

+Advanced analytical equipment such as mass spectrometers and chromatographs are applied to detect trace elements, isotopes, and organic compounds.
+This allows for precisely measuring nutrients, gases, and pollutants in marine environments.
+In recent years, autonomous underwater vehicles (AUVs) and remote sensing technology have enabled continuous, large-scale ocean chemistry monitoring, particularly for tracking changes in ocean acidification and nutrient cycles.

 Marine chemistry on other planets and their moons

 The chemistry of the subsurface ocean of Europa may be Earthlike.
 The subsurface ocean of Enceladus vents hydrogen and carbon dioxide to space.